FctsFxns/schultzen-web/_works/ElPesoDeMisVecinas.md

 ![image](/media/images/10PesoVecinas.jpg)

-The day I waited outside of the door of the "barrio chino" for Nadia to come out, I spend 6 hours together with Syrian refugees who waited anxiously for the gate to open and maybe take a chance to blend in with all the people, who once orderly in a cue, stream out like overfloating water, rolling or carrying their huge "bultos" as fast as possible.
+The day I waited outside of the door of the barrio chino for Nadia to come out, I spend 6 hours together with Syrian refugees who waited anxiously for the gate to open and maybe take a chance to blend in with all the people, who once orderly in a cue, stream out like overfloating water, rolling or carrying their huge **bultos ** as fast as possible.
 I wouldn't imagine at that point that I would see them all again the last day I decided to spend in a hotel instead of staying at Luiza's.
-Here is Samira having a break from her multiple brothers, sisters and cousins and their fathers waiting here in Nador to follow their mothers who managed to slip through the Moroccan guards mostly disguised as "Porteadoras".
+Here is Samira having a break from her multiple brothers, sisters and cousins and their fathers waiting here in Nador to follow their mothers who managed to slip through the Moroccan guards mostly disguised as Porteadoras.
 Morocco won't let them pass to seek help at the CRG, the center for war refugees.

 ![image](/media/images/11PesoVecinas.jpg)